--How were the indicators for adverse impacts on sustainability factors taken into account?
+- How were the indicators for adverse impacts on sustainability factors taken into account?

-Within the scope of the fund selection process for investments in other funds, an analysis and assessment are made regarding how the fund manager of each respective fund is to adequately ensure that adverse impacts on sustainability factors are taken into account.
-In addition to this, the fund manager considers the principal adverse impact on sustainability factors (PAI) for direct investments as well and for funds in which a screening is conducted.
-This is done through the usage of the fund company's internal PAI tool, where potential adverse impacts are identified and analysed.
+The fund manager takes the principle adverse impacts on sustainability factors (PAI) into account through the usage of the fund company's internal PAI tool, where potential adverse impacts are identified and analysed.
 Investments that are considered to cause significant adverse impacts are, in accordance with the fund company's assessment method, not deemed as meeting the requirements concerning not causing significant harm within the framework of sustainable investment.
+For investments in other funds, a screening has been conducted down to the company/issuer level to ensure that the principles stated above have been followed.

-- Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?